Digital transformation in the way students study for exams

 The company publishes the well-known Dutch ‘Examenbundels’: a learning aid for students who are preparing to take their final exams.

-Given the upcoming digital transformation of the final exams, ThiemeMeulenhoff wanted to realize an electronic, online system to help students prepare for their exams, while being supervised and guided by their teachers.
-This tool is known as the Digi-Trainer.
+Given the digital transformation of the final exams, ThiemeMeulenhoff wanted to create an electronic, online system to help students prepare for their exams, while being supervised and guided by their teachers.

 The product now differentiates across various levels of education, offering questions at three levels.
 The teacher is in control of the availability of questions and topics, and can, if necessary, adjust the level for specific students.